nextflow-io/trademark/README.md

 a software product or services (including SaaS services), any domain name or URL.
-* If you are developing a software application (e.g. a data analysis workflow), or creating services that use or interact with Nextflow, you may reference Nextflow in a *descriptive* manner (e.g. "based on Nextflow"), but must avoid any direct implication or an endorsement by the Nextflow project or its author.
+* If you are developing a software application (e.g. a data analysis workflow), or creating services that use or interact with Nextflow, you may reference Nextflow in a *descriptive* manner (e.g. "based on Nextflow"), but must avoid any direct implication or an endorsement by the Nextflow project or its authors.
 * You can use the Nextflow trademark in discussion, commentary, criticism or parody, provided that you do not imply endorsement by the Nextflow project or its authors.
 * You can write articles, create websites, blogs or talk about Nextflow, provided that it is clear that you are